therron-tyler/therron-tyler/README.md

-- 👋 Hi, I’m Tyler Therron
+- Hi, I’m Tyler Therron
 - I am passionate about bioinformatics and neuroscience
 - Contact: therrontyler@gmail.com
-- ⚡ Fun fact: I have epilepsy and love to run with my dog!
+- Fun fact: I love to run with my dog!

+- This GitHub is where I keep miscellaneuous algorithms or functions that I have created throughout the course of various genomic analyses I have done.
+(May not be the most organized!)

 <!---
 therron-tyler/therron-tyler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.